Middlebury College: Campus

 In the fall of 1994 the President and Board of Trustees of Middlebury College adopted a "One Percent for Art" policy.
 This decision set aside one percent of the cost of any renovation or new construction at the college for the purchase, installation, maintenance, and interpretation of works of art publicly displayed on campus.
 There are 19 works in Middlebury's campus public art collection, including Frisbee, George Rickey's Two Open Rectangles, Excentric, Variation VI, Tony Smith's Smog, and a version of Robert Indiana's Love series.
 The collection also includes works by Dan Graham, Scott Burton, Jules Olitski, Joseph Beuys, Matt Mullican, Jenny Holzer, Christian Petersen, Buky Schwartz, George Rickey, Clement Meadmore, and Jonathan Borofsky.

 Middlebury College Museum of Art

-The museum opened in the Mahaney Arts Center (named after alumni Kevin P. Mahaney, '84) in 1992, designed by Hardy Holzman Pfeiffer's architectural firm.
-It was accredited by the American Association of Museums in 2005.
-The small encyclopedic collection contains Ancient, Asian, European and American art.
-European painters represented in this art museum include Lippo D'Andrea, Master of the Saint Ursula Legend, Govaert Flinck, Isaac Koedijk, Bartolomeo Bassante, Jean-Léon Gérôme, Giuseppe de Nittis, and Eugene Louis Gabriel Isabey.
-American painters represented in this art museum include William Jennys, Matthew Jouett, John Kensett, and Roy Lichtenstein.
-The 20th-century and contemporary collection is particularly strong in prints and photographs.